pmndrs/detect-gpu/README.md

 (async () => {
   const gpuTier = await getGPUTier({
-    benchmarksURL?: string; // (Default, "https://unpkg.com/detect-gpu@${PKG_VERSION}/dist/benchmarks") Provide location of where to access benchmark data failIfMajorPerformanceCaveat?: boolean; // (Default, true) Fail to detect if the WebGL implementation determines the performance would be dramatically lower than the equivalent OpenGL glContext?: WebGLRenderingContext | WebGL2RenderingContext; // (Default, undefined) Optionally pass in a WebGL context to avoid creating a temporary one internally desktopTiers?: number[]; // (Default, [0, 15, 30, 60]) Framerate per tier mobileTiers?: number[]; // (Default, [0, 15, 30, 60]) Framerate per tier
+    benchmarksURL?: string; // (Default, "https://unpkg.com/detect-gpu@${PKG_VERSION}/dist/benchmarks") Provide location of where to access benchmark data failIfMajorPerformanceCaveat?: boolean; // (Default, false) Fail to detect if the WebGL implementation determines the performance would be dramatically lower than the equivalent OpenGL glContext?: WebGLRenderingContext | WebGL2RenderingContext; // (Default, undefined) Optionally pass in a WebGL context to avoid creating a temporary one internally desktopTiers?: number[]; // (Default, [0, 15, 30, 60]) Framerate per tier mobileTiers?: number[]; // (Default, [0, 15, 30, 60]) Framerate per tier